 Beyond my lack of any other useful skills, I design and publish historical wargames because of the history, as an excuse to study and write history without the burdens of the academic establishment (that is, I don’t have to kiss the department chairman’s ring, or flirt with his secretary to induce a few “mistakes” in the teaching schedule – I was really bad at the first of those, pretty good at the second).
-And so I like to include as much history as we can in the games, both within their structure and as background text.
+And so I like to include as much history as we can wedge into in the games, both within their structure and as background text.

 The fleets did not go to sea often, but the North Sea was very small.
 It’s actually surprising that only one major fleet battle took place during the war, and one smaller battle cruiser engagement.
 The opportunities were certainly there for other battles, and at times only narrowly missed.
 So we take a look at what might have happened had they not missed one another.